rasigadelab/thd/README.md

 pathogens.
 The approach assigns a index of epidemic success to each individual in a population.
 This index is then typically used as the response variable in multivariate models including potential predictors of success.
-See the publication list below for practical applications.
+See the publication list below for applications.

 Installation
 ------------